stephencookdev/moonfleetguesthouse/src/pages/room-rates.md

       Otherwise, the full cost of the first night's stay will be chargeable.

-      Payment pre-authorisation will be taken 7 days prior to your stay. \
+      Payment pre-authorisation will be taken 7 days prior to your stay.

-      \

-      If Moonfleet needs to close due to unexpected Covid-19 related restrictions, no charges will be made.\
+      If Moonfleet needs to close due to unexpected Covid-19 related restrictions, no charges will be made.

-      \

-      If guests are unable to honour their reservation due to a positive Covid-19 test, the reservation will be cancelled free of charge.
+      If guests are unfortunately unable to honour their reservation due to a positive Covid-19 test, the reservation can be cancelled free of charge.
 Proof will be required, otherwise the 7 day cancellation policy still stands.
     title: Cancellation Policy
 ---